 4.5 Primary frequency response (PFR) governor models

 4.5.1 PFR applied settings

 PFR settings data applied to the generators are required to model generator frequency performance accurately.
-Where these settings are available to AEMO, they are proposed to be included in the model.
+Where these settings are available to AEMO, they will be included in the model.